Who is Responsible for my Foodborne Illness?

 Despite the strict food safety and handling regulations put in place by the federal government, thousands of people are still hospitalized for foodborne illnesses every year.
 In fact, the Centers for Disease Control and Prevention (CDC) reported that as many as 128,000 people are hospitalized for food poisoning on a yearly basis, of which around 3,000 tragically lose their lives.
-Food poisoning can have painful and expensive consequences, so if you live in Augusta and were recently hospitalized after contracting a bacterial disease from ingesting tainted food or water, it is important to contact an experienced personal injury attorney who can explain your legal options and help you seek compensation for your medical expenses.
+Food poisoning can have painful and expensive consequences, so if you live in Augusta and were recently hospitalized after contracting a bacterial disease from ingesting tainted food or water, it is important to contact an experienced personal injury attorney in Augusta who can explain your legal options and help you seek compensation for your medical expenses.

 What is Food Poisoning?

 Food poisoning is a term that covers a wide variety of illnesses caused by infections and viruses that are transmitted through improperly prepared, cooked, or stored foods.
 People contract these illnesses when they consume such contaminated products.
 For example, undercooked chicken served in a restaurant could cause serious illness.

 Some of the most common bacteria, viruses, and parasites that cause food poisoning include: